 And they wanted some insight on selling to large and enterprise companies.

-Working with these bigger companies presents different kinds of challenges to a small business vs working with other small businesses but they were nothing we couldn’t handle.
+Working with these bigger companies presents different kinds of challenges to a small business versus working with other small businesses - but they were nothing we couldn’t handle.
 In fact, those challenges brought our team together in remarkable ways.

 And the benefits we experienced from overcoming those barriers and opening our doors to these “big fish” were nothing short of incredible.

 So it was no wonder, really, that other small-business owners I knew wanted to pick my brain about selling to large and enterprise companies.

 Over the holidays, between pulling weeds in my garden and doing quality control on my husband's martini creations, something dawned on me.
 If my friends and family want to know about working with bigger companies, maybe there are more people out there feeling in the dark about this subject.